 As the judge in the present case noted, the defendant “chose to remove the case to federal court.”
 If the defendant had wanted to avoid a class action, it should have kept the plaintiff's complaint in state court.
 But by opting for federal jurisdiction, the defendant must now accept the consequences of its decision.

 Contact a NYC Overtime and Wage Hour Attorney Today

 Procedural issues are often critical to resolving wage and hour disputes.
-This is why you need to work with an experienced New York employment law attorney if you are contemplating litigation against a current or former employer.
-Contact the Law Offices of White, Nisar & Hilferty, LLP, today if you have not been paid the wages you are entitled to under the law and need advice on what steps to take next.
+This is why you need to work with an experienced New York employment attorney if you are contemplating litigation against a current or former employer.
+Contact the Law Offices of Nisar Law Group, P.C., today if you have not been paid the wages you are entitled to under the law and need advice on what steps to take next.